brendon-colburn/powerplatform-rules-engine/README.md

 # Rules Engine for Power Platform
-An accelerator for building rules engines in Power Platform.
+An accelerator for building rules engines on the Power Platform.
 It's getting iteratively improved based on the feedback from the community.
 It's built to be flexible and extensible.
 It's a great starting point for building your own rules engine.

 ## Features
 - Dataverse solution for deployment and packaging